RyanAndersonG64/RyanAndersonG64.github.io/index.md

 <h3 align="center">What are you excited or eager to learn more about?</h3>

-  I am especially looking forward to leearning how to program in languages such as Python and JavaScript.
+  I am especially looking forward to learning how to program in languages such as Python and JavaScript.
 That said, learning about Git and GitHub has also been quite interesting and I am excited for all the material that we will cover.